Elimination Chamber (2019): SmackDown

 On the following episode of SmackDown, a six-man tag team match was scheduled pitting WWE Champion Daniel Bryan, Samoa Joe, and Randy Orton against Kofi Kingston, AJ Styles, and Jeff Hardy.
 Kingston won the match for his team by pinning Bryan.
 Afterwards, Kingston was granted a WWE Championship match against Bryan at Fastlane.
 The following week, however, Vince McMahon replaced Kingston with the returning Kevin Owens.

 The Miz apologized to Shane McMahon for costing them the SmackDown Tag Team Championship and begged Shane to schedule a rematch, since Shane had to power to do so.
 After new champions The Usos insulted Miz, Shane scheduled a rematch for Fastlane.

 In a backstage segment, SmackDown Women's Champion Asuka was interrupted by Sonya Deville and Mandy Rose.
-Rose faced Asuka in a non-title match that saw an appearance by Lacey Evans, and Rose won after she feigned an eye injury.
+Rose faced Asuka in a non-title match, which Rose won after she feigned an eye injury.
 The following week, a match between Asuka and Rose for the title was scheduled for Fastlane.

 Charlotte Flair addressed Becky Lynch's attack and boasted about reinjuring Lynch's knee at a house show the night before the pay-per-view.
 Flair then reiterated Triple H's statement from the night before on Raw, saying that Lynch would be arrested the next time she broke her suspension.